 Alice Munro won the Nobel Prize for Literature in 2013, cited as a "master of the modern short story."
 She also won the Booker International Prize in 2009 for her overall contribution to fiction on the world stage.
 Many say she revolutionized the architecture of the short story, especially in the tendency to move backward and forward in time.
 She could "accommodate the entire epic complexity of the novel in just a few short pages."
 Alice Munro just died in past May 2024 and I wanted to read something by her as a sort of memorial to this genius of the form.
 I also had a used copy of Too Much Happiness on my book shelf.
 It has been hanging out there for many years.
 If I finished it on the trip I would have no trouble leaving it behind.

 Unfortunately for me and for Tenth of December, I started the Saunders book first when I was in the throws of rather surprisingly bad jet lag and cold symptoms.
 Every evening as I was settling down to bed I'd crack open the book but could only muster a page or two of the story before my desire for sleep overwhelmed my desire to read.
 Saunders stories were longer than I expected and it would sometimes take me days to finish just one story.
 Because of this I found that I would lose the thread of the story, forget characters, or just didn't "like" many of them.
 I was also surprised by the number of stories that I would consider Sci-Fi or futuristic, though one of these stories is the clearest of all the stories in my memory.
 "Escape from Spiderland" is about a man, Jeff, who is convicted of a crime and sent to an experimental prison where he becomes a guinea pig for the development of pharmaceuticals.
 The ending is chilling.
 I found "The Semplica Girl Dairies" too long and frankly hard to follow.
 It took me days to read and I kept forgetting what all the abbreviations meant.
 When I read the summary of this story in Wikipedia, I realized I never actually figured out what was going on at all.
 I left this collection of stories in the Munich airport, with the story which gave its name to the book half unread.
 I probably should have stopped earlier.
-I hope picked it up and enjoyed it and appreciated it more than I did.
+I hope someone picked it up and enjoyed and appreciated it more than I did.

 That left me with Too Much Happiness for my trip home.
 With my jet lag and cold symptoms under control, I could better focus on my reading and immediately found Munro's writing style easy to understand and enjoyable.
 I no longer had to guess at the plot or wonder about the setting.
 In fact, I could picture the settings for almost all the stories.
 My favorite stories in the collection were both quirky with surprising endings.
 "Free Radicals" focuses on Nina an elderly woman whose husband has recently died and she is confronted by a home intruder.
 "Child's Play" focuses on two young girls who meet at camp and their lives are forever intertwined by events from that summer.